First Blog about My First Blog — on display

 display: block; /* this is what's doing it */

-}Nothing can sit next to a block element unless you override its display.
+}Nothing sits next to a block element unless you override its display.
 They own the whole row — that's the whole point of them.

-The Nesting Rule Nobody Talks About Enough
+The Nesting Rule Nobody Talks About Enough#

 This one matters and most tutorials skip it.